abecam/CloudForDM/README.md

+> ⚠️ **Repository Moved**
+> This repository has been moved to [https://github.com/deKCD/FAIR-DMP-Registry](https://github.com/deKCD/FAIR-DMP-Registry).
+> Please visit the new location to consult or contribute.

 # Repository of Data Management Platforms respecting the FAIR principle with a focus on Cloud usage

 Source for the [website](https://abecam.github.io/CloudForDM/)